jorgebucaran/fisher/man/man1/fisher-install.md

 * *gl*/owner/repo `>` https://gitlab.com/owner/repo<br>
 * *omf*/owner/repo `>` https://github.com/oh-my-fish/repo<br>

-If a URL is given, the repository is cloned to `$fisher_cache` the first time and any relevant plugin files are copied to `$fisher_config` functions, completions, conf.d and man directories.
+If a URL is given, the repository is cloned to `$fisher_cache` the first time and any relevant plugin files are copied to `$fisher_config` functions, completions, conf.d, scripts and man directories.

-If the plugin already exists in `$fisher_cache`, the files are copied to `$fisher_config`.
+If the plugin already exists in `$fisher_cache`, the files are only copied to `$fisher_config`.
 To update a plugin use `fisher update`.

 If the plugin declares dependencies, these will be installed too.
 If any of the dependencies are already enabled or downloaded to the cache, they will not be updated to prevent version issues.
 See *Plugins* in `fisher help fishfile`.

-If a plugin includes either a fish_prompt.fish or fish_right_prompt.fish, both files are first removed from `$fisher_config/functions` and then the new ones are copied.
+If a plugin includes either a `fish_prompt.fish` or `fish_right_prompt.fish`, both files are first removed from `$fisher_config/functions` and then the new ones are copied.

 ## OPTIONS